Mark Nottingham

 Web Feeds are Still a Thing…

-That’s huge – more than a third of sites offering some sort of feed is a big statement about the nature of the Open Web.
+That’s huge – more than a third of sites advertising a feed is a big statement about the nature of the Open Web.

 … But a LOT of Them are Abandoned.